ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

     )

-For generating a scenario from ``PAINT`` specify the following files (If you want to set up a scenario with multiple helisotat, simply add more files for each heliostat):
+For generating a scenario from ``PAINT`` specify the following files (If you want to set up a scenario with multiple heliostats, simply add more files for each heliostat):

 - One ``tower-measurement.json`` file
 - One or more ``heliostat-properties.json`` file